peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

     public static EDecimal Xor(EDecimal ed1, EDecimal ed2, EContext ec)
 <p>Performs a logical exclusive-OR (XOR) operation on two decimal numbers in
  the form of <i>logical operands</i>.
 A <code>logical operand</code> is a
- non-negative base-10 number with an exponent of 0 and no other base-10 digits than 0 or 1 (examples include <code>01001</code> and <code>111001</code>, but
+ nonnegative base-10 number with an exponent of 0 and no other base-10 digits than 0 or 1 (examples include <code>01001</code> and <code>111001</code>, but not
- not <code>02001</code> or <code>99999</code>).
-The logical exclusive-OR operation sets each digit of the result to 1 if either corresponding digit of the logical operands, but not both, is 1, and to 0 otherwise.
-For example,
+ <code>02001</code> or <code>99999</code>).
+The logical exclusive-OR operation sets
- <code>01001 XOR 111010 = 101010</code>.</p>
+ each digit of the result to 1 if either corresponding digit of the logical operands, but not both, is 1, and to 0 otherwise.
+For example, <code>01001 XOR 111010 = 101010</code>.</p>

 **Parameters:**